 He was Chair of the board of the Ordre des Comptables Agréés du Québec (now Ordre des Comptables Professionnels Agréés du Québec), Vice-Chair of the board of the Canadian Institute of the Chartered Accountants and Chair of the board of CPA Canada.
 He was also a member of the board and the finance and audit committee of the Board of Trade of Metropolitan Montreal.
-He is now a member of the board and the Chair of the audit committee of Caisse de dépôt et placement du Québec, Aéroport de Montréal, Chambre de l'assurance de dommages and the Laval University Foundation.
+He is now a member of the board and the Chair of the audit committee of Caisse de dépôt et placement du Québec, Aéroports de Montréal and the Laval University Foundation.